simonkrekels/ScanCC/README.md

 - A title page with the date range
 - A table of contents with one entry per case (keyword summary in italics)
 - A full section per case with the heading, application number, relevant articles, keyword summary, facts, and questions to the parties

-See the `samples/` folder for a concrete example.

 ---